 Books related to Holistic Education by Jack Miller found on Amazon

-For the coming school year, 2019-2020, we will be taking a break from the workshops.
+For the coming school year, 2019-2020, we are taking a break from the workshops.
 The past workshops can be found archived on this site from 2008 to 2019.
 We are proud to have presented many fine workshops.

-Holistic Educators Saturday Meetings at OISE in Toronto 2018-2019
+Holistic Educators Saturday Meetings at OISE in Toronto held in 2018-2019

-The Holistic Educator’s Group meets Saturday mornings from 10am - 12 noon approximately every two months from September through April.
-The meetings are open to all who may be interested in holistic teaching and learning and are not exclusively for those who are associated with studies at OISE/UT.
-We have a number of captivating workshop leaders each year who join us to lead the sessions which tend to be interactive and participatory.
-Meetings also provide an opportunity to network with those who have common interests.
-There is no need to register in advance and there is no charge to attend the workshops.
-Please invite others who may be interested in our meetings.
+The Holistic Educator’s Group met Saturday mornings from 10am - 12 noon approximately every two months from September through April.
+The meetings were open to all who may be interested in holistic teaching and learning and were not exclusively for those who are associated with studies at OISE/UT.
+We have had a number of captivating workshop leaders each year who joined us to lead the sessions which tended to be interactive and participatory.
+Meetings also provided an opportunity to network with those who have common interests.
+There was no need to register in advance and there was no charge to attend the workshops.
+Attendees invited others who were interested in our meetings.

-Our meetings are at OISE/UT, 252 Bloor Street West between St. George Street and Bedford Road on the north side of the street.
-The room number for the meeting is posted at the security desk in the lobby.
-The main floor coffee concession is sometimes open on Saturdays or there's a Tim Horton's just east of the building on Bloor.
-Parking on Saturday under the OISE building is currently under construction.
+Our meetings were at OISE/UT, 252 Bloor Street West between St. George Street and Bedford Road on the north side of the street.
+The room number for the meetings were posted at the security desk in the lobby.
+The main floor coffee concession was sometimes open on Saturdays or there's a Tim Horton's just east of the building on Bloor.
+Parking on Saturday was under the OISE building.
 There is a Green P parking lot on Bedford just north of Bloor.
-Of course TTC is always a good option (St. George Station on the Bloor/Danforth line).
+Of course TTC was always a good option (St. George Station on the Bloor/Danforth line).

 Carlos Praniauskas: Alternative Medical Therapies: Shiatsu, Bio-Magnetic Pair Therapy, Qigong